-The low net acidities in shallow samples from Tailem Bend suggest that the acidification hazard is low.
-Net acidities were highest in the hypersulfidic soils at depth at the site (Grealish et al. 2011), but at depths which are unlikely to pose a risk unless sub-surface water levels decrease significantly (to below 60-80 cm depth).
-The risks are therefore assigned based on the shallow soils as used in this study.
+The low net acidities in shallow samples from Riverglades wetland suggest that the acidification hazard is low.
+Net acidities were lowest in two of the surface soils away from the wetland margins, but higher at depths which are unlikely to pose a risk (unless sub-surface water levels decrease significantly).
+High net acidity was also noted in the wetland margin soils (Fitzpatrick et al. 2010).
+The acidification hazard is therefore considered to be relatively low due to alkaline soils near the surface.

-It would appear unlikely that soil acidification would pose a serious problem as suggested by the measured pH and increase in pH over the 35 days of the contaminant mobilisation and dynamics incubations.
+It would appear unlikely that soil acidification would pose a serious problem as suggested by the measured pH and increase to circumneutral values in 3 of the 4 samples over the 35 days of the contaminant mobilisation and dynamics incubations.
 Due to the wetlands location adjacent to the river and connectivity, the likelihood of disturbance is considered almost certain as flows return to normal in the future.
-The consequences are likely to be insignificant for soil ecology, and the timescale for soil recovery from acidification probably rapid.
-An insignificant rating is therefore applied for consequence as short-term damage to soil water chemistry is considered likely.
-This provides a risk rating for soil acidification of Iow (Table 4-4).
+The consequences for soil ecology are likely to be short term and localised in nature (related to sub-surface soils) and the timescale for soil recovery from acidification will probably be rapid as indicated in the contaminant and metalloid dynamics experiments.
+A minor rating is therefore applied for consequence as short-term damage to soil water chemistry is considered likely.
+This provides a risk rating for soil acidification of medium.
 A rating for surface water acidification will depend on surface and sub-surface hydrology.
-The highest risk is likely to be during low flows where the soil to water ratio is high: acidity will be most concentrated.
-The risk to surface water acidification is considered lowest where high flows are available to both dilute acidity and transport acidity downwards in the soil profile.
-A consequence rating is therefore likely to be Iow (Table 4-4).
+The highest risk is likely to be during low flows where the soil to water ratio is high; acidity will be most concentrated.
+The minimum risk to surface water acidification is considered lowest where high flows are available to both dilute acidity and transport acidity downwards in the soil profile.
+Surface water acidification is likely to be lower than soil acidification, due to limited transport and buffering reactions at the soil/water interface, therefore an insignificant categorisation is given for consequence.
+The risk to surface water acidification is therefore likely to be low.